ruanchaves/hashformers/tutorials/EVALUATION.md

 We provide a detailed evaluation of the accuracy and speed of the `hashformers` framework in comparison with alternative libraries.

-Although models based on n-grams such as `ekphrasis` are orders of magnitude faster than `hashformers`, they are remarkably unstable across different datasets.

-Research papers on word segmentation usually try to bring the best of both worlds together and combine deep learning with statistical methods.
-So it is possible that the best speed-accuracy trade-off may lie in building [ranking cascades](https://arxiv.org/abs/2010.06467) ( a.k.a. "telescoping" ) where `hashformers` is used as a fallback for when less time-consuming methods score below a certain confidence threshold.
+Although models based on n-grams such as `ekphrasis` are orders of magnitude faster than `hashformers`, they are remarkably unstable across different domains.
+Research on word segmentation usually try to bring the best of both worlds together and combine deep learning with statistical methods for reaching the best speed-accuracy trade-off.

 ## Accuracy